pingcap/docs/tools/sync-diff-inspector.md

 # If disabled, data is compared line by line.
 use-checksum = true

-# If set true, data check is ignored.
+# If set to true, data check is ignored.
 If set false, data is checked.
 ignore-data-check = false

-# If set true, the table struct comparison is ignored.
+# If set to true, the table struct comparison is ignored.
-# If set false, the table struct is compared.
+# If set to false, the table struct is compared.
 ignore-struct-check = false

 # The name of the file which saves the SQL statements used to repair data